gallenc/solent2Public/week4/webfacadeexample2/README.md

 (You must make sure you have stopped any maven started tomcat before you do this.)

 You will be able to see the application at http://localhost:8080/basicfacadeweb/

+## Task 3
+Look at the provided implementation of the DAO classes in simple-dao.
+These simple classes do not actually persist anything but store their data locally in ArrayList objects.
+Review these clases and understand how they work.
+Look at the related tests and understand how they work

+## Task 4
+Implement the unimplemented methods in the service classes and write / modify tests to proove that the service methods work FarmFacadeImpl.java
+	ServiceObjectFactoryImpl.java

+# Task 5
+Last weeks JSP's which you developed should work with the service classes - but you will need to make some small modifications.
+Modify the JSP's to work with the new service classs FarmFacadeImpl.java and ServiceObjectFactoryImpl.java in order to implement the same functionsality as last week.